Try the Search field in the top right corner. Everything explained to anyone once has been put into the documentation...somewhere...

 In this forum reply I outline the steps necessary, especially to make a new livery available to LiveTraffic and test it;

-As a sub item, here is the link to the XPMP2 documentation, where you will find (sooner or later, work in progress) the full documentation of the
+As a sub item, here is the link to the XPMP2 documentation, where you will find the full documentation of the

 xsb_aircraft.txt file, which defines available CSL models for LiveTraffic.